-The Charter Township of Plymouth does not coordinate the collection of commercial or industrial waste or recycling; however, the Solid Waste Department has a packet of information to assist you in instituting your program.
-Please contact the Department for more information.
+The Charter Township of Plymouth does not coordinate the collection of commercial or industrial waste or recycling; Please contact your commercial hauler for more information.

 Other sources to assist you in your recycling efforts are listed below.

-In October of 2015 Plymouth Township was able to offer an enhanced curbside recycle program.
-To view a full list of accepted materials click here.
+Plymouth Township offers an expanded curbside recycle program.
+To view a full list of accepted materials

 All yard waste that is collected from Plymouth Township residents is taken to a compost facility, not a sanitary landfill.
 During the winter months, generation of compostable material decreases significantly and our compost facility closes its scales due to lack of business.
 While some residents may generate small amounts of compost, it would not be cost effective to run the compost route for the full year.

 Why can't the regular trash truck take the compost?

 In March of 1995, the State of Michigan ruled (PA 451 of 1994 [NREPA] as amended) that waste disposal facilities could not, knowingly, place yard waste into a sanitary landfill.
 This ruling can be viewed at: www.michiganlegislature.org/